 HOW TO SUPPORT THE ZOO

-To thank our members for their patience during these extraordinary times, we are extending current memberships for the length of time the L.A.
-Zoo is closed to the public.
+Your Zoo Family really needs you now.
+Your membership helps fund animal care, animal enrichment lots of Zoo programs and projects, and even our staff.
+Without your support, these days will be exceptionally difficult for GLAZA and the Zoo.
 If your renewal date is right around the corner, we hope you will renew your membership and continue to support your favorite animals at the L.A.
 Zoo.
 Our membership department can be reached at [email protected]

 Have Questions?
 We’ve Got Answers